Order of Visit: High Point #39

 Sign at border of the Boundary Waters

 Once in the BWCA, the mosquitos started to become a bit more noticeable.
-I’d worn a long-sleeve shirt and long pants to cover myself up, but they definitely weren’t as bad as Mt.
-Arvon had been.
-Heck, I didn’t even pull my headset out of my daypack.
+I’d worn a long-sleeve shirt and long pants to cover myself up, but they weren’t nearly as bad as the swarms on Mt.
+Arvon yesterday.
+Heck, I didn’t even have to pull out my head net.

 As I walked across some boards through a boggy area, I could see a two more hikers with their dog up ahead.
 Unlike me, they’d worn shorts and t-shirts, and they seemed to be having a terrible time with the bugs devouring their exposed skin.

 As I neared, the lady desperately asked me if I had some mosquito repellent.
-They’d left their bottle back in the car, and were seriously regretting that decision.
-After obliging with their request and watching them liberally douse their bare arms and legs with some picaridin, I was on my way once again.
+They’d left their bottle back in their car and were now seriously regretting that decision.
+After offering up my bottle of picaridin and watching them liberally douse their bare arms and legs with it, I was on my way once again.

 I wished them good luck and set off toward Whale Lake, which I knew to be a key junction of the trail where I needed to turn left.
-If I continued walking straight ahead past the lake, I’d be heading out toward Brule Lake and deeper into the BCWA.
+If I continued walking straight ahead past the lake, I’d be heading out toward Brule Lake and deeper into the BCWA instead of up to the high point.

 Whale Lake

-Luckily, the trail junction was well-marked with a clear sign.
-So I made my turn toward Eagle Mountain and the trail began to climb in earnest from this point on.
+Luckily, the trail junction was well-marked with a sign.
+I made my left turn toward Eagle Mountain and followed the trail as it began to climb in earnest from this point onward.

-The next half mile was where nearly all the elevation gain on this trip would come, and the conditions were now rockier and wetter.
-It was only 400′ of climbing, but it sure felt steep on my achy, car-weary legs.
+The next half mile was filled with the majority of elevation gain for this high point, and the conditions were now rockier and wetter, too.
+It was only 400 vertical feet of climbing, but it sure felt far steeper on my achy, car-weary legs.

-Near the top, I hit a lookout and the views were 100% worth the effort.
-I could see for miles and the horizon was filled with gorgeous shades of blues and greens.
+Near the top of the climb, I hit a lookout, and the views were 100% worth the effort.
+I could see for miles, and the horizon was filled with gorgeous shades of blues and greens.
 This would have been the perfect spot for a picnic lunch if I’d arrived a few hours earlier!

 Views near the top

-Beyond the lookout, the trail leveled off and the tread transitioned to a flat rock surface.
-This made the trail harder to follow.
-However, I could tell there was still an area off to my right that was higher in elevation than me, so I made a bee line in that direction and eventually found a dirt trail again.
+Beyond the lookout, the trail leveled off, and the tread transitioned to a flat rock surface.
+The trail was now harder to follow.
+However, I could tell there was still one area off to my right that was higher in elevation than me, so I made a beeline in that direction and eventually found a dirt trail again and worked my way to the summit.

-Atop the summit there was a large boulder with a giant black plaque providing some of the geologic details of Minnesota’s Misquah Hills along with Mitchell/Roosevelt’s mistaken identification of the state high point.
+A large boulder sat atop the summit with a giant black historical marker providing some of the geologic details of Minnesota’s Misquah Hills along with details about Winchell/Roosevelt’s mistaken identification of the state high point.

 The summit!